Reconfigurable dissipative entanglement between many spin ensembles: from robust quantum sensing to many-body state engineering: Introduction

 Given this context, a natural question is whether one can bridge these two extremes: is it possible to {\it only} rely on the ubiquitous ingredient of collective loss in cavity QED systems, but still dissipatively stabilize complex, non-collective many-body states?
 One might even be more ambitious and ask whether such an approach could be made {\it reconfigurable}, allowing the same setup to stabilize a wide variety of target states.
 In this work, surprisingly we show that this is indeed possible.
 We introduce and analyze a general method for dissipative stabilization of a broad class of non-collective many-body entangled states using only a single collective loss dissipator.
 Our approach breaks the permutation symmetry of $N_{\rm tot}$ atoms only through Hamiltonian terms, namely a pattern of drive detunings and a structured cavity-mediated spin-exchange interaction.
 The Hamiltonian terms reduce the symmetry of the system and lead to $L$ distinct spin ensembles, each with the same collective spin $S = N_{\rm tot}/2L$.
 By varying the detuning pattern, we show that one can dissipatively stabilize a wide range of pure entangled states of these $L$ ensembles.
 We can further derive closed-form analytic descriptions of the corresponding steady states.
 Note that in the extreme limit $L = N_{\rm tot}$, where the steady states attain a greatly simplified structure, our construction coincides with Refs.~\onlinecite{Stannigel2012,Ramos2014,Pichler2015}.
 Our work has immediate relevance to recent cavity QED experiments involving two or more spin ensembles \cite{Periwal2021,Malia2022,Cooper2024,Young2024}.

 While the space of states accessible with our approach is vast, we focus on two particularly intriguing classes.
-In Secs.~\ref{sec:two} and \ref{sec:many}, we demonstrate how multi-ensemble entangled states with exceptional metrological properties can be naturally stabilized.
-These states enable Heisenberg-limited sensing of multiple parameters such as field gradients and curvatures, exhibit near-complete insensitivity to common-mode noise, and allow the full quantum Fisher information (QFI) to be extracted using a simple Ramsey-like protocol.
-In Sec.~\ref{sec:1dchain}, we discuss how our approach can stabilize states of fundamental interest in many-body physics: a family of entangled states in a 1D chain of spin ensembles that can exhibit symmetry-protected topological (SPT) order \cite{Chen2011,Pollmann2012}, and that connect directly to recent ideas for exploiting sequential unitary circuits \cite{Chen2024}.
-In particular, we present an efficient method for stabilizing the celebrated spin-1 Affleck–Kennedy–Lieb–Tasaki (AKLT) state \cite{Affleck1987,Affleck1988}.
+In Secs.~\ref{sec:two} and \ref{sec:many}, we demonstrate how multi-ensemble entangled states with exceptional metrological properties for field gradients and curvatures can be naturally stabilized.
+Our approach solves an important challenge in differential quantum sensing \cite{Corgier2025,Kaubruegger2025} by providing the first example of Heisenberg-limited differential sensing immune to common-mode noise and accessible with only simple one-body measurements - the standard measurement primitive in essentially all atomic sensors.
+In Sec.~\ref{sec:1dchain}, we discuss how our approach can stabilize states of fundamental interest in many-body physics: an entire family of entangled states in a 1D chain of spin-$S$ ensembles exhibiting symmetry-protected topological (SPT) order \cite{Chen2011,Pollmann2012} and connecting directly to recent ideas for exploiting sequential unitary circuits \cite{Chen2024}.
+A special case of our protocol efficiently stabilizes the celebrated Affleck–Kennedy–Lieb–Tasaki (AKLT) state \cite{Affleck1987,Affleck1988}.
 Together, these examples highlight both the power and versatility of our general approach.